Group Data by Dimension

 To set a ranking filter for a dimension, follow the steps below:

 1. Open the chart in the Chart Editor.
-(Press the ‘Edit’ button edit at the top-right corner of the chart.
-If this opens the Visualization Recommender, press the ‘Full Editor’ button edit button at the top right of the Recommender to open the Chart Editor.)
+(Press the ‘Edit’ button Edit at the top-right corner of the chart.
+If this opens the Visualization Recommender, press the ‘Full Editor’ button Full Editor button at the top right of the Recommender to open the Chart Editor.)

-2. Press the ‘Edit Dimension’ button dimension setting next to the dimension for which you to apply the ranking filter.
+2. Press the ‘Edit Dimension’ button Edit Dimension next to the dimension for which you to apply the ranking filter.

 3. From the 'Ranking' menu, select 'Top' or 'Bottom', respectively, to select the top or bottom groups based on the measure you specify in the next step.